RegCheck: A tool for structured comparisons between study registrations and papers: Introduction

-We might expect such issues to be caught in the peer review process.
-Yet, clearly, this is often not the case \citep{van_den_akker_potential_2024}.
-So how do these deviations make it past peer review?
+So how do these undisclosed deviations make it past peer review?
 The answer is probably quite simple.
-Checking registrations against the eventually-published paper is a time-intensive and laborious process.
-Given peer-reviewers are already overburdened \citep{adam_peer-review_2025}, the fairly substantial additional task of checking studies against their registrations seems unlikely to be done.
+Checking registrations against the eventually published paper is a time-intensive and laborious process.
+Given peer reviewers are already overburdened \citep{adam_peer-review_2025}, the fairly substantial additional task of checking studies against their registrations seems unlikely to be done.
 Indeed, one study of articles published at \textit{PLOS} suggests that very few editors and reviewers engage with registrations during the peer review process \citep[see also \citeauthor{spitzer_registered_2023}, \citeyear{spitzer_stage_2023}]{syed_data_2025}.
-In a survey of reviewers for medical journals, only 34.3\% indicated they had examined the information on a trial registry with the past two years \citep{mathieu_use_2013}.
-This may also serve to explain why deviations are not reported by authors themselves: at least in some cases, it is plausible that authors are unaware of such deviations, given that checking for them is labourious.
+In a survey of reviewers for medical journals, only 34.3\% indicated they had examined the information on a trial registry within the past two years \citep{mathieu_use_2013}.
+This may also serve to explain why deviations are not reported by authors themselves: at least in some cases, it is plausible that authors are unaware of such deviations, given that checking for them is laborious.

 While study registration offers a promising solution in principle to the risk of bias that can result from researcher degrees of freedom, in practice, the effectiveness of registration is seriously undermined by the work involved in conducting registration-paper comparisons.
-If registrations are never examined or evaluated, then we risk assuming that the risk of bias has been reduced when this may not be the case at all.
+If registrations are never examined or evaluated, then we might be simply assuming that the risk of bias has been reduced when this may not be the case at all.